lemmonas/cse-212-final-project-tutorial/1-stacks.md

 ## Applicable Functions

-Push: The push function adds data to the end of the stack.
+**Push**: The push function adds data to the end of the stack.
 Python code example:

 ```python
 ex_stack.append(data)
 ```

-Pop: The pop function removes the last piece of data that was added to the stack.
+**Pop**: The pop function removes the last piece of data that was added to the stack.
 Python code example:

 ```python
 data = ex_stack.pop()
 ```

-Size: the size function prints the number of items the stack contains.
+**Size**: the size function prints the number of items the stack contains.
 Python code example:

 ```python
 size = len(ex_stack)
 ```

-Empty: The empty function tells you whether the stack contains any data.
+**Empty**: The empty function tells you whether the stack contains any data.
 Python code example:

 ```python
 if len(ex_stack) == 0: